NickColley/design-of-forms/src/transit-and-mailing-documents/folders-suitable-for-postal-purposes/index.md

 difficulty during this machine process.
 Flimsy or dark paper is unsuitable for postal purposes.

-For postal folders there are several alternative designs available; those shown follow-
+For postal folders there are several alternative designs available; those shown following form part of the Post Office leaflet ‘Folders Suitable for Postal Purposes’

-ing form part of the Post Office leaflet ‘Folders Suitable for Postal Purposes’ (HQ 72/58) the content of which is as follows:
+(HQ 72/58) the content of which is as follows:
 The use of folders for postal purposes is, in general deprecated by the Post Office, as folders tend to be more difficult to handle than envelopes or cards.
 For example, they are